Nearly Optimal Approximation Rates for Deep Super ReLU Networks on Sobolev Spaces: Introduction

 The key achievement of this paper is that we demonstrate this type of DNNs can effectively approximate functions within Sobolev spaces as measured by Sobolev norms $W^{m,p}$ for $m\ge 2$.
 This result offers benefits both in theory and training practice.
 From a theoretical perspective, the proposed approach yields a nearly optimal approximation rate concerning the width $N$ and depth $L$ of DSRNs.
-This is made possible by the fact that the square of ReLU only appears in a shallower layer, approximately $\fO(\log_2L)$, thereby maintaining VC-dimension and pseudo-dimension within $\fO(N^2L^2\log_2 N\log_2L)$ and eliminating the polynomial gap in the squared ReLU-based DNNs.
+This is made possible by the fact that the square of ReLU only appears in a shallower layer, approximately $\fO(\log_2L)$, thereby maintaining VC-dimension and pseudo-dimension within $\fO(N^2L^2\log_2 N\log_2L)$ and eliminating the polynomial gap in the squared ReLU-based DNNs. {In \cite{yang2023nearly}, the optimality of deep neural networks was proven only for networks where all activation functions are ReLU.
+The inclusion of mixed activation functions increased the complexity of the neural network space, creating a gap between space complexity and the approximation rate due to the frequent occurrence of the square of ReLU.}

 In terms of training, our DSRNs predominantly employ ReLU activations, with the square of ReLU appearing only at the end of the DNNs.
-This enhances the smoothness of DNNs while preserving a straightforward network structure without intricate composition formulas.
+This enhances the smoothness of DNNs while preserving a straightforward network structure without intricate composition formulas. {This contrasts with \cite{yang2023nearly}, which did not specify where to apply the square of ReLU, leading to training difficulties.
+Our experiments in Sec.~\ref{num} demonstrate that our proposed DNN (DSRN) trains effectively, unlike those using the square of ReLU throughout, which are difficult to train due to gradient vanishing.
+For the training of DSRN, we discuss more in Section~\ref{training} later.

+Finally, we estimate the generalization error of DSRNs in Theorem~\ref{general thm} under Sobolev training \cite{czarnecki2017sobolev}.
+Although there are works focusing on the generalization error for Sobolev training—such as for physics-informed neural networks \cite{lorenz2024error,jiang2024generalization,mishra2022estimates,de2024error} and the Deep Ritz method \cite{jiao2021error,lu2021priori,yang2023nearly,jiao2025drm}—most existing results consider continuous approximators.
+In these cases, the approximation rate is consistent with classical results \cite{devore1989optimal,devore1993constructive}, where the parameter size is uniformly bounded.
+Under this setting, the generalization error can be bounded by directly estimating the covering number of the parameter space.